ksamaarora/ksamaarora.github.io/_posts/2024-05-09-AWSCloudPractitioner.md

   - **AWS Directory service is a managed service offering which provides the directories for you without having to run the servers yourself.**
   - AWS offers **Managed Microsoft Active Directory** and **Managed Simple Active Directory**.
   - If **any service fails**, the service **automatically replaces the failed server** with a working one.

+> ### COMPUTE

+Compute refers to using a computer to process something.

+> #### Instances:
+  - **Amazon Elastic Compute Cloud (EC2):** Service that provides secure and resizable virtual machines in the cloud - allows to rent virtual computers called EC2 Instances - different EC2 types can be CPU, memory, storage and speed - on demand pricing options
+  - **EC2 Spot:** Service which helps you run fault tolerance workloads for up to 90% of the normal price
+  - **Amazon EC2 Auto Scaling:** Service which can automatically add or remove computing capacity based on demand
+  - **Amazon Lightsail:** Service which provides a really easy to use cloud platform to build an application or website

+> #### Containers:
+Containers are like portable, self-contained packages for software that contains all necessary code, libraries and settings so that program can run smoothly.
+  - **Amazon Elastic Container Service (Amazon ECS):** Service to run secure, reliable and scalable containers
+  - **Amazon Elastic Container Registry (Amazon ECR):** Service to store manage and deploy container images
+  - **Amazon Elastic Kubernetes Service (Amazon EKS):** A fully managed Kubernetes service

+> #### Serverless:
+- **AWS Lambda:** A compute service which allows you to run code without servers

+> #### Edge:
+  - **AWS Outposts:** Service which lets you run your AWS services on your own servers instead of Amazons
+  - **AWS Snow Family:** Service that lets you bring lot of data into AWS is called
+  - **AWS Wavelength:** Service that lets you access AWS services from 5g devices without having to go via the internet
+  - **VMware Cloud:** Service which helps in migrating the VMWare workloads to AWS
+  - **AWS Local Zones:** Service which lets you run latency sensitive applications closer to end users